 Mortgage loans are expensive to originate.
 It is not uncommon for consumer mortgages to cost upwards of $9,000.
 Lenders typically recoup those costs through a combination of upfront fees and interest revenue over the life of the loan.
 If a borrower pays off a loan shortly after origination, the lender is at risk of losing money on the loan.

-This is just a sampling of the many nuances associated with a DSCR mortgage.
-Visio Lending has over a decade in mastering this niche market with over $2.5 billion in DSCR Loans originated, including over $750 million in vacation rentals.
+.
+Visio Lending has over a decade of experience in mastering this niche market with nearly $3 billion in DSCR Loans originated, including over $820 million in vacation rentals.

 Nearly 50% of Customers are Repeat